Life is Beautiful, in Pensacola

 A 15- minute drive, from the Island of Pensacola Beach, sits the alluring jewel of downtown Pensacola.
 Palafox Street, considered the hub of Pensacola, has numerous galleries, bars, restaurants, and shops.
 On the third Friday of every month, the street closes to traffic for Gallery Night, a night devoted to art, live music, live performances and street art.

 On Saturday mornings, local farmers and artists set up booths along the tree-lined promenade at Palafox Market.
-Try some deliciously brewed coffee from De Luna Coffee while shopping for a one-of-a-kind artisan souvenir, such as a hand-crafted piece of jewelry, woven handbag, or a kaleidoscope glass centerpiece filled with white beach sand and sand dollars.
+Try some cold-brewed coffee from De Luna Coffee while shopping for a one-of-a-kind artisan souvenir, such as a hand-crafted piece of jewelry, woven handbag, or a kaleidoscope glass centerpiece filled with white beach sand and sand dollars.

+Before you leave, make sure to catch a Minor League Baseball game at the world-class, picturesque, Blue Wahoos Stadium.
 Dine at Jaco’s Bayfront Bar & Grille for killer views overlooking the Palafox Pier Marina.
 Create some legal street art that even your mom would approve of, at the Graffiti Bridge.
 Visit Joe Patti’s Seafood Market, for Instagram-worthy photos and fresher than fresh sushi.
 Sign a dollar and pin it to the wall or ceiling, adding to McGuire’s Irish Pub collection of millions.
 Make sure to try their house-brewed root beer and 18-cent Senate Bean Soup.

 Walk off all of the delicious food by climbing the 177 steps to the top of the historic Pensacola Lighthouse and Museum.
 The panoramic views are definitely worth every step!
 For the history buff in your group, stop by the Naval Air Museum, to see over 150 beautifully restored aircraft, dating back to World War I.